 Let’s see all these features that the additional options section contains:

-- Animation Speed: You can set an animation speed to the Image Slider using this option.
+- Animation Speed: This option allows you to set an animation speed to the Image Slider.
 You can set any custom speed according to your preference.

 - Autoplay: Toggle on this option to set “autoplay” to your Image Slider.